-2. From Casera Biéliga.
-Coming up by the mountain road from Dogna/Dunja valley, from Chiout, 838m, you don't need to walk by the road just to Casera Biéliga.
-On the altitude of 1351m a marked path (No. 601) deters left from the road and continues straight up through woods.
-The path goes all the time close to the ridge, above the Biéliga alpine meadow and finally approaches the saddle below Clap del Jovel.
-There from the right path No. 602 comes from Sella Biéliga.
-We continue up by the comfortable ex military path (mulatiera), cross the southern slopes of Clap del Jovel and reach the notch behind it.
+Coming up by the mountain road from Dogna/Dunja valley, from Chiout, 838 m, you don't need to walk by the road just to Casera Biéliga.
+On the altitude of 1351 m a marked path (No. 601) deters left from the road and continues straight up through woods.
+The path goes all the time close to the ridge, above the Biéliga alpine meadow and across the slopes to the saddle before Clap del Jovel, where marked path No. 602 joins from the right (from the east), coming from Sella Biéliga.
+But we continue by a comfortable military path in the same direction (towards the NW), cross the southern slopes of Clap del Jovel and reach Forcella, the notch behind it.
 Then as described in #1 to the top.

-3. Crossing to Jof di Dogna / Dunjski vrh, 1961m.
-From the summit of Monte Schenone / Lipnik you can continue towards Jof di Dogna / Dunjski vrh by the main ridge.
+From the summit of Monte Schenone / Lipnik you can continue towards Jôf di Dogna / Dunjski vrh by the main ridge.
 But it is narrow and exposed and the weak trail soon disappears.
 If you wish to ascend the twin peak, it is more recommendable to follow the marked path No. 602.
 In order to do so, descend from Monte Schenone / Lipnik a few minutes back towards the east (by the approach, described in #1).
 Soon you will find yourself on a crossroads.
-Over a steep, grassy slope the path no- 602 descends.
+Over a steep, grassy slope the path no- 602 descends towards the south.
 Take some care there!
 You will first lose some 50 meters of altitude, then the path, again from the World War 1, starts crossing towards the right by a distinct, nice grassy ledge.
 It is generally broad, but some care is still needed.
 Reaching the pine bush area you lose again some altitude, but then the path starts ascending again and you reach the main ridge.
 Follow it towards the left.
 Don't go by the main ridge, but follow the marked path, where it goes over the northern slopes.
-After an hour you will reach the panoramic Jof di Dogna / Dunjski vrh.
-This route, in reverse direction, can be also a possible approach to Monte Schenone / Lipnik if you attempt crossing both peaks, starting below in Dogna/Dunja village, 450m.
+After an hour you will reach the panoramic Jôf di Dogna / Dunjski vrh.
+This route, in reverse direction, can be also a possible approach to Monte Schenone / Lipnik if you attempt crossing both peaks, starting below in Dogna/Dunja village, 450 m.
 At the entry of the valley start pursuing the path no. 602 towards the north.
-But you will need some 4-5 hours to the top of Jof di Dogna / Dunjski vrh and another hour to Monte Schenone / Lipnik.
+But you will need some 4-5 hours to the top of Jôf di Dogna / Dunjski vrh and another hour to Monte Schenone / Lipnik.

-4. From Chiout Zucuin.
 On the map there is another possible ascent from Dogna/Dunja valley.
-A non-marked path starts in Chiout Zucuin, 808m, and goes directly northwards into Rio Mas ravine.
+A non-marked path starts in Chiout Zucuin, 808 m, and goes directly northwards into Rio Mas ravine.
 It must have been an old shepherds passage, which high above hits the marked path no. 601.

 Yes, I have a hot wish for 2007 - to encircle Jof di Dogna / Dunjski vrh and Monte Schenone / Lipnik with a bike and of course ascend the latter by its normal approach too.
 Some time in autumn, when larches are golden, preferably!

 Monte Schenone / Lipnik can best be ascended in summer and autumn.
-In late autumn it doesn't matter if days are short, as we can drive-up with a car till 1325m.
-In spring it can be easilly ascended till the saddle 1700m, but above quite some care is needed when the steep grassy slopes are covered with snow.
+In late autumn it doesn't matter if days are short, as we can drive-up with a car till 1325 m.
+In spring it can be easilly ascended till the saddle 1700 m, but above quite some care is needed when the steep grassy slopes are covered with snow.
 With an ice pick and if snow is hard with crampons, following the path to the summit should not be too hard also in winter.
-The neighbouring Monte Piccolo is a lso an easy tour skiing goal.
+The neighbouring Monte Piccolo and Clap del Jovel are also easy tour skiing goals.